Tuesday of Week 33 of Ordinary Time – Gospel

 And so Jesus tells Zacchaeus that “salvation”, wholeness and integrity has come to his house.
 In spite of his despised profession, he is “a son of Abraham” because his behaviour is totally in harmony with the requirements of the Law, and in fact goes well beyond it.
 For Jesus, too, no social status closes the door to salvation.
 For this is what it means to be a “son of Abraham”, namely, to be a loving, caring person full of compassion, with a sense of justice, and not just a keeper of ritualistic observances.

 Zacchaeus, who had originally just wanted to have an external glimpse of Jesus, has now come to ‘see’ Jesus in a much deeper sense.
-A seeing that changed his whole life as it did that of the beggar in yesterday’s story.
+This ‘seeing’ changed his whole life as it did that of the beggar in yesterday’s story.

 Further, in answer to the accusation that he has entered the house of a sinner, Jesus says: